 Legal Disclaimer: Due to the dynamic nature of websites, no single plugin can offer 100% legal compliance.
 Please consult a specialist internet law attorney to determine if you are in compliance with all applicable laws for your jurisdictions and your use cases.
 Nothing on this website should be considered legal advice.

-The California Consumer Privacy Act (CCPA) is a bill the California state legislature passed in 2018, but didn’t go into effect until 2020.
-It’s meant to work similar to how the General Data Protection Regulation (GDPR) does in the EU.
+The California Consumer Privacy Act (CCPA) is a bill the California state legislature passed in 2018 that went into effect in 2020.
+It’s meant to work similarly to how the General Data Protection Regulation (GDPR) does in the EU, but there are some key differences.
 Basically, it governs how companies handle consumers’ personal information, such as name, phone number, email address, age, geolocation data, IP address, and pretty much any other personal information you can think of.

-Then, in November of 2020, the California state legislature passed another bill that will revise/replace CCPA starting in 2023.
-The new bill, called the California Privacy Rights Act (CPRA), will take the CCPA and add to it, and change a few things.
-The general law remains the same:
+In 2020, the California state legislature passed another bill that revised/replaced CCPA starting in 2023.
+The new bill, called the California Privacy Rights Act (CPRA), took the CCPA, added to it, and changed a few things, but the general laws remain the same.

-- You must give California residents the option to opt out of having their data sold to third parties
+- You must give California residents the option to opt out of having their personal data shared or sold.

-While California’s bill is similar to GDPR, there is one really key difference: prior consent.
+While California’s bill is similar to GDPR, there’s one really key difference: prior consent.

-CCPA/CPRA, on the other hand, says that someone needs to be able to opt out of having their information sold, not to be able to opt out of tracking overall.
+CCPA/CPRA, on the other hand, says that someone needs to be able to opt out of having their information shared or sold, not the option to opt out of tracking overall.

 However, it’s strongly recommended that all websites that use Google Analytics or other data collection measures become compliant with GDPR anyway, whether you’re also selling data or not.